Internal Fault-Tolerant Storage

 Leadership conflict

-In the case of split brain, each isolated part of the cluster will have its own replication leader, that is, the cluster will split into several smaller ones (possibly from a single machine).
+In the case of split brain, each isolated part of the cluster will have its own Primary, that is, the cluster will split into several smaller ones (possibly from a single machine).

-After pgfailover connectivity is restored, all smaller clusters will find that there are multiple PostgreSQL servers acting as replication leaders. n each of the clusters, an alert will be triggered about this situation, log event «Instance leadership conflict occurred» will be generated.
+After pgfailover connectivity is restored, all smaller clusters will find that there are multiple PostgreSQL servers acting as Primary.
+In each of the clusters, an alert will be triggered about this situation, log event «Instance leadership conflict occurred» will be generated.

 In the logs of each backend-leader (docker-compose logs backend) there will be a message like this: